 The villa you chose is no longer available for rental from us but we have a portfolio of Elite Havens in various locations around South East Asia for you to choose from.
 Alternatively feel free to send us an enquiry and it'll be our pleasure to help you find the perfect villa for your next holiday.

-Choose from five luxurious villas, including four-bedroom Villa E and Villa F, and three-bedroom Villa A, Villa C and Villa D. Or visit the Fonteira Vaddo website to see how the villas can be combined and connected to meet your requirements.
+Choose from three luxurious villas, including four-bedroom Villa E, and three-bedroom Villa A, and Villa D. Or contact us to enquire how the villas can be combined and connected to meet your requirements.

-Each villa within the Fonteira Vaddo estate is connected to the other via charming cobblestone pathways.
+Each villa within the Fonteira Villas is connected to the other via charming cobblestone pathways.

 - Spacious living rooms with elegant interiors and pops of colour

 - Sun-dappled dining spaces with formal dining tables where delicious meals may be enjoyed